openvinotoolkit/model_server/docs/models_repository.md

-# Models Repository {#ovms_docs_models_repository}
+# Model Repository {#ovms_docs_models_repository}

 ## Introduction
-This guide will help you to create a models repository for serving with the OpenVINO&trade; Model Server.
-This will help you to serve any model with the OpenVINO&trade; Model Server.
+This guide will help you to create a model repository for serving with OpenVINO&trade; Model Server.

-## Creating Repository
+## Create a Repository
-The AI models to be served with OpenVINO&trade; Model Server should be in Intermediate Representation (IR) format (where the graph is represented in .bin and .xml format) or in [ONNX](https://onnx.ai/) format.
+The AI models to be served must be in [OpenVINO IR](https://docs.openvino.ai/latest/openvino_docs_MO_DG_IR_and_opsets.html#doxid-openvino-docs-m-o-d-g-i-r-and-opsets) (where the model is represented in .bin and .xml files) or in [ONNX](https://onnx.ai/) format.

-Tensorflow, Caffe and MXNet trained models can be converted to IR format using Model Optimizer from OpenVINO&trade; toolkit.
-Follow the steps from  [model optimizer documentation](https://software.intel.com/en-us/articles/OpenVINO-ModelOptimizer) to convert your model.
+Models trained in deep learning frameworks like TensorFlow, Caffe and MXNet can be converted to OpenVINO IR format using [Model Optimizer](https://docs.openvino.ai/latest/openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html).
+Models trained in PyTorch can also be exported to ONNX and loaded in Model Server.

 ONNX model format can be also converted from other frameworks using [converters](https://onnx.ai/supported-tools.html).